networktocode/schema-enforcer/docs/mapping_data_files_to_schemas.md

 # Mapping Schemas

 ## Overview
 Each schema must define an `$id` property.
 This is a top level key in the schema definition file.
-It's value is a string which uniquely identifies the schema.
+Its value is a string which uniquely identifies the schema.

-In order to validate structured data files against schema definitions, `schema-enforcer` must have a way of mapping structured data files to the schema ID of the schema definition(s) they should adhere to.
+In order to validate structured data files against schema definitions, `schema-enforcer` must have a way of mapping structured data files to the schema ID(s) of the schema definition(s) they should adhere to.
 This is done in one of several ways:

-1) The top level keys in a given data file will be automatically mapped to the top level property defined in a schema definition.
+1) If any of the top level keys in a given data file match any top level properties defined in a schema definition, the data will be automatically mapped to the corresponding schema.
-2) The pyproject.toml file can map structured data filenames to the ID of the schema(s) to which they should adhere.
+2) The `pyproject.toml` file can map structured data filenames to the ID of the schema(s) to which they should adhere.
 3) Any file containing structured data can be decorated with a comment which instructs `schema-enforcer` to check the file for compliance with defined schema ID(s).

 By default, all methods will be used together.